-[Extract from Module 4 CBT for Tinnitus E-Programme]
+Extract from Stage 4 (of 12) CBT for Tinnitus E-Programme:

 Most of us tend to make consistent errors in our thinking and remain unaware of it.
 We believe we know what we know (affective realism), and don't think to question what it is that we think we know.

 So, what are these "Cognitive Distortions" that we make such common use of?

 We tend to use the same ones over again (so not all of them!), but here are the most common, each with a short description and some examples (far from exhaustive – you will have your own) I have seen used over the years in my clinic work:

 - ALL OR NOTHING THINKING - also called black and white, polarized, or dichotomous thinking.
 You view a situation in only two categories instead of perceiving a range across a continuum.
 An example might be: "If I am not a total success, I am a failure" or "Unless the tinnitus goes, my life is ruined"

 - OVER GENERALISATION - You make a sweeping negative conclusion based on one situation or experience.
 An example: "My tinnitus is really bad" when in fact, it varies from day to day, or week to week etc.

 - FILTERING OUT THE POSITIVE - You unreasonably tell yourself that positive experiences or qualities do not count.
 An example: "Just because the tinnitus doesn't seem so bad today, doesn't mean it's because of anything I've done differently", even though you know you have been consistent in using the breathing exercise, relaxation and working towards changing how you deal with tinnitus.